vdclab/vdclab-wiki/recommended-workflows/fundamental-definitions.md

-### Databases, Online Resources
+### Databases, Online Resources: How to & Why
 Increasingly, many bioinformatic tools and databases are accessible via internet browser through webservers or web portals.
+However, not all tools are created equal in their veracity and validity.
+In our lab, we emphasize that no tool should be used alone for finalizing conclusions about a protein's function; that is, ***it is essential that multiple tools and data sources be used and their results compared for more comprehensive, accurate bioinformatic investigations***.